Ramree Island

-Ramree Island (ရမ်းဗြဲကျွန်း; also spelled Yanbye Island) is an island off the coast of Rakhine State, Myanmar (Burma).
+Ramree Island (ရမ်းဗြဲကျွန်း; also spelled Yanbye Island), also known has Crocodile island is an island off the coast of Rakhine State, Myanmar (Burma).
 Ramree island is the largest island on the entire Arakan coast and in Myanmar.
 The area of the island is about 1350 km2 and the main populated center is Ramree.
+The district on Ramree island is Kyaukpyu district, and Kyaukpyu is a major town and the second capital of Rakhine State.

+Etymology

+The island is historically known by several names which includes "Wan Bae Island" – allegedly because its shape resembled a duck, and also was called "Ram Byay" and "Rammavati".
+The Ramree town was built in a flat area surrounded by mountains so that enemies could not easily enter or observe it.
 In the Burmese language it is known as Yanbye Island.
-The district on Ramree island is Kyaukpyu district, and Kyaukpyu is a major town and the second capital of Rakhine State.

 Geography

 The island is connected to the mainland by an isthmus, which is only 150 m wide on average.
 The highest point is Zikha Taung, a 984 ft high mountain located near the western shore in the southern part of the island.
 There are mud volcanoes present on the island.